KhalidEssam/Scandiweb_Task_backend/README.md

 # E-commerce Backend

-This is the backend for the E-commerce application, built with PHP, using a GraphQL endpoint, Doctrine ORM, and dotenv for environment configuration.
+This is the backend for the E-commerce application, built with PHP, using a GraphQL endpoint located at (src/graphql.php), Doctrine ORM, and dotenv for environment configuration.

 ## Requirements